openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 --------------------------------------------------

-Volume retype with storage assisted migration is supported now for VMAX3 arrays.
+Volume retype with storage assisted migration is supported now for PowerMax arrays.
 Cinder requires that for storage assisted migration, a volume cannot be retyped across backends.
 For using storage assisted volume retype, follow these steps: